-Improving educational programs worldwide to enhance math and science skills is a priority for ExxonMobil.
-In 2015, worldwide contributions in support of pre-college education totaled more than $32.5 million, with $22.4 million benefiting education in the United States.
+In 2016, worldwide contributions in support of pre-college education totaled more than $24.2 million, with $19 million benefiting education in the United States.

-Science, technology, engineering and math (STEM) skills are the fundamental building blocks of individual opportunity and economic growth, and they are critical to ensuring today’s students are prepared for the jobs of the 21st century.
+Education is a fundamental building block for individual opportunity and economic growth.
+Science, technology, engineering and mathematics (STEM) skills, in particular, are critical to ensuring today’s students are prepared for the jobs of the 21st century.
 Our education initiative is focused on four key areas: training highly qualified teachers in math and science; encouraging students from all backgrounds to pursue math and science; graduating more students from high school ready for success in college and careers; and advocating for higher standards and rigorous assessments.
-In 2015, we invested $19 million in STEM-related programs in the United States.
+In 2016, we invested $17 million in STEM-related programs in the United States.

 Since 2006, we have partnered with former astronaut Bernard Harris to increase diversity in STEM professions.
-Through the Bernard Harris Summer Science Camp, we have helped more than 12,000 middle-school students from under-represented and under-served populations attend these all-expense-paid residential camps to improve student knowledge of STEM subjects, encourage youth to stay in school, and foster leadership and citizenship.
+Through the Bernard Harris Summer Science Camp, we have helped more than 12,500 middle-school students from under-represented and under-served populations attend these all-expense-paid residential camps to improve student knowledge of STEM subjects, encourage youth to stay in school and foster leadership and citizenship.

-Outside the United States, we award scholarships in developing nations and establish local partnerships with organizations that have close ties with a country’s educational system.
+Outside the United States, we award select scholarships in developing nations and establish local partnerships with organizations supporting a country’s educational system.